 Carlos Kleiber, the eccentric and reclusive conductor who died in 2004 at the age of 74, was a fabled perfectionist who was known as much for the rarity of his appearances as for the brilliance of his interpretations.
 Cellist James Kreger, who had the opportunity to experience Kleiber’s genius firsthand, reflects on what made this great artist so remarkable and uncovers some of the mysteries of what it means to be a musician.
-(This tribute originally appeared in The Juilliard Journal, November 2004.)
+(This tribute originally appeared in The Juilliard Journal, November 2004.
+The great Italian director Franco Zeffirelli quoted this article in his 2006 autobiography (see below).

 Having played in the Metropolitan Opera Orchestra under many conductors, it was my great fortune to make music with Carlos Kleiber when he conducted four operas at the Met in the late 1980s and early ’90s: La Bohème, La Traviata, Otello, and Der Rosenkavalier.
 These were, and no doubt will remain, some of the most memorable moments of my life.
 I hasten to add, many of the world’s greatest conductors were also in attendance to witness what were rare occasions indeed, since Carlos Kleiber hardly ever conducted.
 Among them was Leonard Bernstein (whose front-page New York Times obituary was headlined “Music’s Monarch”).
 This “monarch” of music told his New York Philharmonic colleagues: “I have just heard the greatest living conductor in the world—Carlos Kleiber.
 You owe it to yourselves to hear him, and it’s too bad if you have to work on a night when Carlos Kleiber is conducting.”